railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

    pair: partner; category
    pair: partner; contact

-Creating partner categories, partners and their contacts
+Creating Partner Categories, Partners and their Contacts
 --------------------------------------------------------

 You will now create a suppliers category and a customers category.
 Partner categories are useful for organizing groups of partners but have no special behavior that affects partners, so you can assign them as you like.
 Then you will define one supplier and one customer, with a contact for each.

-To do this use the menu :menuselection:`Sales --> Configuration --> Address Book --> Partner Categories` and click :guilabel:`New` to open a new form for defining :guilabel:`Partner Categories`.
+To do this, use the menu :menuselection:`Sales --> Configuration --> Address Book --> Partner Categories` and click :guilabel:`New` to open a new form for defining :guilabel:`Partner Categories`.
 Define the two categories that follow by just entering their :guilabel:`Category Name` and saving
 them: